Why Does Scotland Have Two Flags & What Do They Represent?

 The Union Jack

-The Union Jack is the official flag of the United Kingdom which includes the nations of England, Scotland, Wales, and Northern Ireland.
+The Union Jack is the official flag of the United Kingdom, which includes the nations of England, Scotland, Wales, and Northern Ireland.

+In case you were wondering, the term ‘Great Britain’ is used interchangeably with ‘United Kingdom’, but in fact it refers to the British mainland, which comprises England, Scotland, and Wales.
 The Union Jack comprises the three heraldic crosses of England, Scotland, and Wales, but it didn’t exist in its current form until the creation of the Act of Union of Ireland with England (and Wales) and Scotland in 1801.

-The flag began as the English cross of St. George (a red cross on a white background) in the 1270s, was combined with Scotland’s cross of St. Andrews (a white diagonal cross on a blue background) in 1606, then combined with the Irish cross of St. Patrick (a diagonal red cross on a white background) in 1801.
+The flag began as the English cross of St. George (a red cross on a white background) in the 1270s, was combined with Scotland’s cross of St. Andrews (a white diagonal cross on a blue background) in 1606, and then combined with the Irish cross of St. Patrick (a diagonal red cross on a white background) in 1801.

-Although the Union Jack is often flown alongside the Saltire and the Lion Rampant, flag etiquette prior to 2012 meant that it could only be flown on royal forts and castles.
+Although the Union Jack is often flown alongside the Saltire and the Lion Rampant, flag etiquette before 2012 meant that it could only be flown on royal forts and castles.
+The rules were relaxed in 2012, and there is now no consent required to fly the Union Jack on any building except for large events that may require local planning authority.

-In Scotland, the Union Jack is flown proudly everywhere from pubs to sports stadiums and private houses, but as it’s seen as a symbol of the entire United Kingdom it’s generally less used than the Saltire.
+In Scotland, the Union Jack is flown proudly everywhere, from pubs to sports stadiums and private houses, but as it’s seen as a symbol of the entire United Kingdom, it’s generally less used than the Saltire.

 Why does Tenerife have the same flag as Scotland?

-The flag of Tenerife looks identical to the Scottish Saltire at first glance, but the blue background is a different shade (navy blue opposed to Pantone 300 blue).
+The flag of Tenerife looks identical to the Scottish Saltire at first glance, but the blue background is a different shade (navy blue as opposed to Pantone 300 blue).

 Officially, there is no significance to the colours on Tenerife’s flag, but the widely held belief is that the blue represents the sea surrounding the island and the white represents the island’s snow-capped Mount Teide.

+In 1320, the Declaration of Arbroath declared the independence of Scotland as well as proclaiming St. Andrew as the nation’s patron saint.
 As St. Andrew was crucified on an X-shaped cross, it became the symbol of Scotland and is depicted on the national flag, the Saltire.

 Is the unicorn the national animal of Scotland?